dell/csm-docs/content/docs/getting-started/installation/helm/modules/resiliency.md

  User must follow all the prerequisites of the respective drivers before enabling this module.

 ### Storage Array Upgrades
-To avoid application pods getting stuck in a Pending state, Container Storage Module for Resiliency should be disabled for storage array upgrades; even if the storage array upgrade is advertised as non-distruptive.
+To avoid application pods getting stuck in a Pending state, Container Storage Modules for Resiliency should be disabled for storage array upgrades; even if the storage array upgrade is advertised as non-distruptive.
 If the container orchestrator platform nodes lose connectivity with the array, which is more likely during an upgrade, then Resiliency will delete the application pods on the affected nodes and attempt to move them to a healthy node.
 If all of the nodes are affected, then the application pods will be stuck in a Pending state.

 Configure all the helm chart parameters described below before installing the drivers.

 ## Helm Chart Installation

-The drivers that support Helm chart installation allow Container Storage Module for Resiliency to be _optionally_ installed by variables in the chart.
+The drivers that support Helm chart installation allow Container Storage Modules for Resiliency to be _optionally_ installed by variables in the chart.
 There is a _podmon_ block specified in the _values.yaml_ file of the chart that will look similar to the text below by default:

 ```yaml
 # Enable this feature only after contact support for additional information